 Programs and Community

-St. Catherine Hospital Development Foundation is a separate, non profit organization formed for the support of health care facilities and programs serving the people of southwest Kansas.
+St. Catherine Hospital Foundation is a separate, non profit organization formed for the support of health care facilities and programs serving the people of southwest Kansas.
 The Foundation is dedicated to improving health care by obtaining charitable contributions for the primary benefit of St. Catherine Hospital and the people it serves.

 St. Catherine Hospital offers a variety of programs including support groups, healthy living educational opportunities, and community programs from Meals on Wheels, Perpetual Adoration and Comfort Zone Camp to Therapy Dogs.